DirectRTX/Simple-Ad-Network/README.md

 2. A free account at CloudFlare:  https://www.cloudflare.com
 3. A web hosting account.
 We recommend <a href="https://www.stablehost.com">StableHost</a>.

 You can use any web hosting company you want, but make sure this script is the only thing installed in the account.
 It was developed using StableHost so we know it works perfectly there.
-Just make sure that whatever hosting company you use has PHP and MySQL available.
+Just make sure that whatever hosting company you use has PHP and MySQL available - also, it needs to run on Apache if possible.